Manfred Kirchheimer: Style

-He also avoids collaborating with others in making films because
+Kirchheimer did not typically collaborate with other filmmakers, saying:

 Funding

 According to Kirchheimer, most of the films he has made he paid for himself.
 His first film Colossus on the River cost about $3,500 to make.
 The first grant he received was $10,000 to make Stations of the Elevated, which he said paid for about half of the film.
 He also received grants to make We Were So Beloved, which paid for some but not all of the film making.
 Kirchheimer stated that he probably can make documentaries at lower cost than others because his former students help him without pay, but if he ever does make money from a film, they will get some of the proceeds.
 Kirchheimer stated in 2010 that he has never made back the money he has spent on his films.

 Films

-Awards and Grants
+Awards and grants

-Kirchheimer has received a number of awards and grants for his documentary films including awards from: Athens International Film Festival, Yale Film Festival, American Film Festival, RiverRun International Film Festival, Ciné Golden Eagle, American Film Institute, National Endowment for the Arts, National Endowment for the Humanities, and New York State Council on the Arts.
+Kirchheimer received a number of awards and grants for his documentary films including awards from: Athens International Film Festival, Yale Film Festival, American Film Festival, RiverRun International Film Festival, Ciné Golden Eagle, American Film Institute, National Endowment for the Arts, National Endowment for the Humanities, and New York State Council on the Arts.